FAQS & WARRANTIES

 - Ultra-scratch & stain resistant

-- Fire & smoke resistant
+- Fire resistant, low smoke production

 - Suitable for all rooms, including bathrooms, kitchens, 3-season rooms and sunrooms